chnm/crdh/_essays/v06-01-across-the-color-line.md

 Survey 32 complement these newspaper accounts of anti-Black racism.
-A number of Black GIs' survey questionnaires voiced support for the "Double Victory" campaign championed by WWII Black editors and the NAACP, which called for victory against fascism abroad as well as white supremacy at home.
+A number of Black GIs' survey questionnaires voiced support for the "Double Victory" campaign championed by WWII Black editors and the NAACP, which called for victory against fascism abroad as well as White supremacy at home.
 The survey responses the army collected demonstrate just how extensively the campaign was adopted among the rank-and-file.
 Yet, the transcribed verbatims illuminate a far broader and at points